kooperativ97/Performance-Comparison-kNN-and-GD/README.md

 Download the fish dataset via [OpenML](https://www.openml.org/d/42125) and save the dataset as `employee.arff ` into the `evaluations/employee/data/` folder.

-Alternatively use the dataset published on [Zenodo](LINK TO DATASET) TODO LINK
+Alternatively use the dataset published on [Zenodo](https://zenodo.org/record/6467551)

 ##### Metadata of Employee